Supplier

 Suppliers, like other business owners, are concerned about the health of their accounts receivable.
 What you can do is offer a large deposit on your orders to secure discounts.
 When suppliers realize you will pay them 50-70 percent of the deposit upfront, they are more likely to go easy on the prices and hear out your offers.
 Taking this step will improve your bargaining power.

-3. Skip the First Offer
+3. Skip the first offer

 The rules for negotiating with suppliers are the same as for other business negotiations.
 One tip is never to accept the first offer.
 Instead, tell them to get back to you with a better price or offer a counter offer.
 Justify your offer with the amount of business you’re planning to give them and the fact that you’re looking to build a long-term relationship.
 Mentioning products and services that are not useful to your customers can also make a strong case.